-- Replace water pump impeller (more often if overheating occurs or reduced water pressure is noted).1 - Replace spark plugs at first 100 hours or first year.
+- Retorque the outboard mounting fasteners that fasten the outboard to the boat transom.
+Torque to 75 Nm (55 lb-ft). - Replace water pump impeller (more often if overheating occurs or reduced water pressure is noted). - Replace spark plugs at first 100 hours or first year.
 After that, inspect spark plugs every 100 hours or once yearly.
-Replace spark plugs as needed. - · Replace the water separating fuel filter. - Use QuicKleen in fuel.
+Replace spark plugs as needed. - Replace the water separating fuel filter. - Use QuicKleen in fuel.